 Bond, Foster, Rainey Families Endowed ROTC Scholarship

-Both of Joan’s grandfathers served in WW I, and her father Edward Foster and his four brothers all served in WWII.
+Both of Joan’s grandfathers served in World War I, and her father Edward Foster and his four brothers all served in World War II.
 Edward fought with the U.S. Army Air Force in Italy as a navigator on B-24s.
 Edward earned the Distinguished Flying Cross and Air Medal.
 After graduation from college, he was called back for the Korean War and flew missions over enemy territory again.
 Edward eventually returned to the U.S. and was stationed in Moses Lake, Washington, where he met and married Helen Perkins, Joan’s mother.
 Helen was a member of the Cadet Nurse Corps and was commissioned as an Army nurse in 1945.

 Colonel Aubrey Bond and his wife Faye were married in Astoria in 1919.
 Col. Aubrey served at many Army camps in the United States and its territories, and was an assistant professor of military science at Oregon State College.
 He and his wife had two daughters, Elizabeth and Roberta.